This is how Dr Immerman would like the dressings after your cleft lift procedure

 Dressings over the incision itself

-The purpose of a dressing over the incision is mostly to absorb any spots of bleeding or drainage so they do not get on your clothes.
+The purpose of a dressing over the incision is to absorb any spots of bleeding or drainage so they do not get on your clothes.
 The elastic shorts that are applied after the operation work well to hold them in place, and very little tape is needed.
 There is nothing particularly special about these shorts, and if your regular underwear does the job, it is OK to use that instead.
-Change the dressings once a day for the first 3-5 days, and then if the upper part of the incision is dry, dressings are not necessary over the Steri-Strips, but if it you’re more comfortable, it is fine to have one in place.
+Change the dressings once a day for the first 3-5 days, and then if the upper part of the incision is dry, a dressing is not necessary over the Steri-Strips, but if it you find it more comfortable, it is fine to have one in place.
 Dressings should be removed when showering, and then replaced afterwards.
-It is OK to shower the day after surgery, but do not soak the incision for any length of time for one month.
+It is OK to shower the day after surgery, but do not soak the incision for any length of time in a tub or pool for one month.